 Earth at Hidden Pond + The Tree Spa

 Earth at Hidden Pond offers exceptional farm-to-table cuisine, which is partially grown on site in picturesque environs of Hidden Pond (a luxury resort located One Mile from Goose Rocks Beach).
 Earth’s homemade charcuterie, bread, pasta, and wood-fired meat dishes are excellent, and the woodsy decor is both welcoming and refined.
+Overall, it is hands down one of the best restaurants in Kennebunkport.

 Earth’s “organic inspired” al fresco dining is also some of the best in the area.
 Like the Hidden Pond resort itself, it’s an ideal destination for those who love being immersed in nature.
+(Kennebunkport, Maine is a quintessential New England travel destination because of how neatly the village wraps around the coast, giving visitors a mix of coastline, woods, and beaches.
+At Earth, you feel all these elements at once through the expertly manicured landscape, beautifully designed property, gardens, and decor.)

 Plus: you can’t beat the surroundings.
 The Tree Spa features a cluster of tree houses connected by a series of canopies near the serenity pool.
 Inside, your massage table awaits.
 Spending time in nature already feels like luxury, but this place takes the experience to a new level.